davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

 }
 ```

-The `init_subscribers` function returns a `TracingGuard` instance.
-Following the guard pattern, this struct provides no functions but, when dropped, ensures that any pending traces are sent before it exits.
+The `init_subscribers` function returns a `OtelGuard` instance.
+Following the guard pattern, this struct provides no functions but, when dropped, ensures that any pending traces/metrics are sent before it exits.
 The syntax `let _guard` is suggested to ensure that Rust does not drop the struct until the application exits.

-To configure opentelemetry tracer & tracing, you can use the functions from `init_tracing_opentelemetry::tracing_subscriber_ext`, but they are very opinionated (and WIP to make them more customizable and friendly), so we recommend making your composition, but look at the code (to avoid some issue) and share your feedback.
+To configure opentelemetry tracer & tracing (& metrics), you can use the functions from `init_tracing_opentelemetry::tracing_subscriber_ext`, but they are very opinionated (and WIP to make them more customizable and friendly), so we recommend making your composition, but look at the code (to avoid some issue) and share your feedback.

 ```txt
 pub fn build_loglevel_filter_layer() -> tracing_subscriber::filter::EnvFilter {